kmcurry/ez-rm/README.md

 * What organizations is my organization communicating with?
 Has my organization communicated with?
 * And much more...

+When your contacts are attached to Work Flows EZ-RM answers questions like:
+* Is this contact at the start, in-process or closing out a work flow?
+* When did this contact start this work flow?
+* When is this contact expected to complete this work flow?
+* At what step is this contact in this flow?
+* What is the next step I expect this contact to reach in the flow?
+When?

-EZ-RM uses natural language processing to categorize contacts by topic.
+EZ-RM uses natural language processing to extract data necessary for its algorithms, categorize contacts by topics and learn from your contact behavior.

 What else does EZ-RM Do?
 ------------------------
 We want EZ-RM to stay EZ so we'll avoid getting carried away with imagined features.
-One key capability of EZ-RM is the Business Templates feature.
-Business Templates are customizable add-ons for common business work flows.
+One key capability of EZ-RM is the Workflow Templates feature.
+Workflow Templates are customizable add-ons for common business work flows.
 EZ-RM does the bearish work of creating a relationships database using data you already have.
-Use Business Templates to put contacts into typical work flows like: fundraising campaign, leadership recruiting drive, new business capture and more.
+Use Workflow Templates to put contacts into typical work flows like: fundraising campaign, leadership recruiting drive, new business capture and more.